Flávia Vedixosqui and Jefferson Santos

 Pork in all its forms

 +55 11 3258-2578

-What it’s all about: A carnivore’s idea of heaven, A Casa do Porco means ‘House of the Pig’ in Portuguese, and with everything from crunchy chunks of pancetta crackling to pork tartare, it’s a true homage to the hog, with all meat 100% Brazilian.
-Chef Jefferson Rueda’s food is complemented by delicious desserts from Saiko Izawa, winner of last year’s Latin America's Best Pastry Chef Award.
+What it’s all about: A carnivore’s idea of heaven, A Casa do Porco means ‘House of the Pig’ in Portuguese, and with everything from crunchy chunks of pancetta crackling to pork tartare, it’s a true porcine pilgrimage, with all meat 100% Brazilian.
+In 2019, it debuted in The World’s 50 Best Restaurants list at No.39.

 On the menu: An extensive list of pork-based options is divided into “eating with the hands” – pork jowl sushi, pork croquettes, blood sausage; “with a spoon” – a porky take on the Brazilian mocotó cow’s feet stew; “from the grill” – tongue and sausage; and “from the pig’s belly” – pork belly and pancetta crackling.
 There are also salads, egg dishes, pasta and rice options, and finally a mouth-watering list of cured hams.

 To drink: To wash down all that meat, there’s a similarly vast beverage list with strong cocktail options including classics such as Negroni, Manhattan, Bloody Mary and New York Sour.
 There are also cachaças, bitters, whiskys, beer and vodka.

 Other ventures: In 2008, Rueda and his wife Janaina opened Bar da Dona Onça in São Paulo, where he still remains as a consultant.